reactive-python/reactpy-router/docs/src/learn/routers-routes-and-links.md

 !!! warning "Pitfall"

     While it is possible to use route parameters to capture values from query strings (such as `#!python /my/route/?foo={bar}`), this is not recommended.
-Instead, you should use the [`use_query`][reactpy_router.use_query] hook to access query string values.
+Instead, you should use the [`use_query`][src.reactpy_router.use_query] hook to access query string values.

 ## Route Links

-Links between routes should be created using the [link][reactpy_router.link] component.
+Links between routes should be created using the [link][src.reactpy_router.link] component.
 This will allow ReactPy to handle the transition between routes and avoid a page reload.

 === "components.py"